Second-order Conditional Gradient Sliding: Second-order Conditional Gradient Sliding Algorithm

-\subsection{Complexity Analysis}
+\subsection{Complexity analysis}

 We defer the full details of the complexity analysis to Section~\ref{Appx:ComplexityAnalysis} in Appendix~\ref{appx:SOCG}.
-Throughout this section we make the simplifying assumption that we have at out disposal the tightest possible lower bound $lb(\vx_k)$ on the primal gap, that is, $lb(\vx_k) = f(\vx_k) - f(\vx^*)$.
-Providing a looser lower bound $lb(\vx_k)$ on the primal gap does not affect the number of first-order or Hessian oracle calls, however it can significantly increase the number of linear optimization oracle calls used to compute the Inexact PVM steps in Lines~\ref{algLine:PNStep1}-\ref{algLine:PNStep3}.
-Let $r = \min\{r^\text{ACG}, r^{\text{PVM}}\}>0$ (where $r^\text{ACG}$ is described in Theorem~\ref{Theorem:Appx:ConvOptFace} and $r^{\text{PVM}}$ in Corollary~\ref{Corollary:Appx:StuckToFaceRadius}), $G = \max_{\vx \in \cx} \norm{\nabla f(\vx)}$ and $\beta = \max\{ (2DG)^{1/4}, (2LD^3G)^{1/8} \}$.
+Throughout this section we make the simplifying assumption that we have at our disposal the tightest possible lower bound $lb(\vx_k)$ on the primal gap, that is, $lb(\vx_k) = f(\vx_k) - f(\vx^*)$ (in Remark~\ref{primal_gap_not_available} we address a strategy that can be used when the primal gap is not known).
+Let $r = \min\{r^\text{ACG}, r^{\text{PVM}}\}>0$ (where $r^\text{ACG}$ is described in Theorem~\ref{Theorem:Appx:ConvOptFace} and $r^{\text{PVM}}$ in Corollary~\ref{Corollary:Appx:StuckToFaceRadius}), $G = \max_{\vx \in \cx} \norm{\nabla f(\vx)}$ and $\beta = \max\{ (2DG)^{1/4}, (2L(1 + \omega D^2) D^3G)^{1/8} \}$.
 With these considerations in mind the different oracle complexities are listed in Table~\ref{Table}.
 As in the classical analysis of PVM algorithms, the SOCGS algorithm shows local quadratic convergence after a number of iterations that is independent of $\varepsilon$ (but dependent on $f(\vx)$ and $\cx$).

+\begin{remark} Providing a looser lower bound $lb(\vx_k)$ on the primal gap does not affect the number of first-order or Hessian oracle calls, however it can significantly increase the number of linear optimization oracle calls used to compute the Inexact PVM steps in Lines~\ref{algLine:PNStep1}-\ref{algLine:PNStep3}.
+Note that the progress guarantee from a single ACG step that is not an away-step that drops a vertex is $f(\vx_k) - f(\vx_{k+1}) \geq \frac{\mu}{4L}(\frac{\delta}{D})^2(f(x_k) - f(x^*))$ (see Theorem 1 in \citet{lacoste2015global}).
+If we use as $lb(\vx_k)$ the progress obtained from such a step (note that $f(\vx_k) - f(\vx^*) \geq f(\vx_k) - f(\vx_{k+1})$) in the complexity analysis, one can obtain after a finite number of iterations, a $\log\log 1/\varepsilon$ complexity in terms of FO and Hessian oracle calls and $\log (1/\varepsilon)\log(\log 1/\varepsilon)$ LO calls, but with worse constants then the ones in Table~\ref{Table}. \end{remark}